|Click to sign-up for my newsletter to receive FREE resources monthly!|

-Here at INcompassing Education, we believe that building a positive school culture and school climate largely depends on the quality of relationships.
+Here at INcompassing Education, we believe that building positive school culture and school climate largely depends on the quality of relationships.
 It requires consistency and commitment from administrators, teachers, and students.
 Through professional development and educational consulting, we can help struggling schools turn things around.

-Distinction between School Climate and School Culture
+School Climate VS. School Culture

 There is a distinction between the two, with school culture being viewed from an anthropological perspective and school climate being seen from a psychological standpoint.
 Culture is comprised of the values and norms of the school while climate is viewed as behavior.